 Lanternflies hatch in the spring feeding on most any green plant found in the yard.
 By mid summer, adults will be found on trees where they prepare to mate and lay eggs during the fall.
 They seem to prefer fruit producing plants like grape vines or apple trees.
 But they’ll readily egg lay on maples and other hardwoods.

 Once in the yard, they’ll egg lay on the home and even invade structures as fall turns to winter and temperatures drop.

 Lanternflies are not in the fly or moth family.
 They’re actually a type of “hopper” and grouped with aphids, cicadas and spittlebugs.
 And they don’t really fly much.
 They seem to prefer “hopping” over flying and are quite strong and able to move from yard to yard with very little flight required.

-Use a good PUMP SPRAYER to spray starting 15 feet up the tree and covering from there down to the ground.
-Be sure to spray all the leaf litter under the tree inside the drip line.
+If the issue is low, 20 feet or less, our PUMP SPRAYER can do the job.
+Be sure to spray all the leaf litter under the tree inside the drip line too.

 For highest reach, get one of our NO PUMP SPRAYERS.
 This vunique sprayer is simple yet very good, easy to use and one of our “favs” for applying insecticides to your homes exterior and landscape (its too powerful for use inside).

 Ideally suited for reaching heights of 40+ feet, it has no moving parts other than the valve you hold for spraying and the adjustable brass “bullet” nozzle.

 This sprayer is essentially a tank that can hold water, chemical and up to 130 psi of air.
 The top lid has a clamp and rubber gasket that seats on the “inside” of the sprayer so as you fill it with air, the seal will naturally remain in place, nice and tight.